koheimiya/checkpoint/README.md

         return sum(self.scores.values()) / len(self.scores)  # We have access to the dict of the results.
 ```

-One can also directly access the items of dictionary-valued upstream tasks with `get_taskitem`.
+One can also directly access the items of dictionary-valued upstream tasks.
 ```python
 class MultiOutputTask(Task):
     ...